RapidAPI/DevRel-Stack-Data/guides/posts/saad/cors/post.md

 ---
-title: What is CORS?
+title: "What is CORS?"
-slug: cors
+slug: "cors"
-description: Understanding what CORS is and how to deal with it
+description: "Understanding what CORS is and how to deal with it."
 publishedDate: 2021-10-05T15:41:15.688Z
 lastModifiedDate: 2021-10-05T15:41:15.688Z
 authors: